-This in the fifth in a series of blog posts about CBT formulations.
-This blog will focus on CBT formulation for separation anxiety.
+This in the fifth in a series of blog posts about CBT for a range of issues.
+This blog will focus on CBT for separation anxiety.

 1. What is separation anxiety?